 In January 1985, at the announcement of the retirement of Rev. Schultz, Rev. Willard Teague was named the fourth president.
 He served until 1998, when Rev. Randy Tarr, son of Dr. Delbert Tarr, became president.
 He served until 2010, at which time the Board of Governors elected Dr. Mary Ballenger to this position.
 Rev. Jean Bandé arrived in 1988 from Burkina Faso and filled the position of academic dean for ten years and then that of vice president until his retirement in 2017.
 In 1989, both the English and French programs were replaced by a Bachelor of Theology (BTh) degree.

 Cognizant of the increasing number of clergy holding bachelor’s degrees and the difficulty of sending them overseas for further education, WAAST announced the launching of a graduate program, called Assemblies of God Graduate School of Theology (AGGST), in English.
 Recognizing the centrality of missio Dei (God’s mission) in the purpose of God, AGGST held the conviction that the first graduate major should be in the area of missiology.
 Eighteen students, representing six nations of Africa and the USA, were admitted into the new program in May 1994.
 The MA degree has been offered in French since 2002.
-As of 2018, AGGST offers an MA degree in Theological Studies, with optional concentrations in Missiology, Christian Education, and Counseling.
+As of 2023, AGGST offers an MA degree in Theological Studies, with optional concentrations in Cross-cultural Ministries, Christian Education, Counseling, and Biblical Studies/Exegesis.